2012 North Rhine-Westphalia state election: Election result

 There was a major swing from the CDU to the SPD and to the Pirates, who entered their fourth state parliament in a row.
 The Greens stayed essentially level, while the FDP bucked the national trend, achieving a 2-point swing in their favour.
 This was attributed to the popular leadership of Christian Lindner.
 Lindner was elected FDP federal leader one year later, after their historic defeat in the 2013 German federal election.
 The Left lost over half their voteshare and lost their seats after just two years in the Landtag.

 The SPD won a landslide in the direct mandates, winning 99 seats to the CDU's 29.
 This led to a large number of overhang seats for the SPD and leveling seats for other parties, increasing the size of the Landtag from 181 to 237 seats.

 State CDU leader Norbert Röttgen resigned, but refused to become leader of the opposition in the Landtag of North Rhine-Westphalia, instead continuing to serve as Minister for the Environment.
 Because of that, in what was considered unceremonious and highly unusual move (ministers are normally given the courtesy of resigning by themselves even after scandals), Chancellor Merkel fired him under Article 64 of the German Basic Law three days after the election.

+Graph of the party split among 237 seats.